SiqiHuang18/SH_Path_Tracer/README.md

 <h2 align="middle">Part 6: Mirror and Glass Material </h2>

+Before I only dealt with diffuse surface where radiance at each point is assumed be the sum of radiance from all directions under a hemisphere.
+Thus to trace a path at diffuse surface I need to sample a random direction.
+However at reflective and refractive surface, the path tracing direction need to follow physical laws like law of reflection and law of refraction.
+Glass material is a dielectric object where both reflection and refracion happens.
+I can then compute reflective coefficient R_theta that telss how much light is reflected with a approximation of Fresnel equaiton: Schilick's approximation.
+The refractive coefficient is just 1 - R_tehta.

+The test scene has one purely reflective sphere on the left and a glass sphere on the right.
+When ray depth is one, only the reflective surface with direct lighting can be seen, indirect lighting is not yet counted .
+When ray depth is 2, all the reflected scene shows up.
+But the refractive surface is still black because light refracted into the sphere need to bounce twice to go through the sphere.
+As the maximum ray depth increases, we can see that light ray that go through more than one bounce "escapes" and shines on the right wall.

 |Glass material results with different recursive ray depth|
 |-|
 | Ray depth 0 |